517: No Such Thing As Julius Caesar's Dad Jokes

 I think as a defense mechanism, I think inflating yourself like a balloon rather.
 And I think basically they had to evolve that because they're not very good swimmers.

-And so instead, they just puff themselves up so to this, too big to eat, like a comedy animal.
+And so instead, they just puff themselves up to this too big to eat, like a comedy animal.
 They're the only fish that my daughter can recognize, the only species of fish.

 Oh, really?
 Oh, wow.